jease0502/2024NASASpaceAppsChallenge_CosmicQuakeSeekers/README.md

 We also saved the best weights from different versions of training, along with training detailed .

+# Website

+For UI design, we used Django to build the system and input simulated data to mimic the actual signal input process, embedding the AI model for real-time predictions.
+We also generated corresponding animations based on different types of seismic waves to visualize the prediction results.

+    python mange.py runserver

 Additionally, we provided the training code for the end-to-end model, which allows others to reproduce our results and further explore the model's capabilities.